ytgov/elcc-data-management/README.md

 npm run start
 ```

-6. To run the seed migrations go to http://localhost:3000/api/migrate/up.
+8. You can go to the front-end at http://localhost:8080.